vchaindz/vcn/docs/user-guide/notarization.md

 # Notarization

+Notarization is a process of creating an immutable blockchain entry that contains asset metadata so it can be used in the future authentication of a digital asset.
+It is a three-part process that includes the vetting of a signer's identity, the signer testifying to the asset's [status](#Statuses), and the recording of that asset's metadata (signer identity, unique digital fingerprint, [status](#Statuses), etc.) into an official record stored on the blockchain.
+This way interested parties can authenticate with certainty if an asset is trusted, who testified to its trust and how they have proven who they are.

+**Part 1 of Notarization - Signer Identity Verification**

+The first part of the notary process happens when a user verifies their identity through one or more of the following ways: email, social, government ID, or address verification.
+Identity verification changes a user’s trust [level](#Levels).
+The trust [level](#Levels) a user has when they notarize an asset is inserted into that asset’s metadata and appended to the blockchain.

+Note: If the user later changes their trust [level](#Levels), the assets they notarized prior to the change will still reflect their previous trust [level](#Levels), i.e. the trust [level](#Levels) the user had when they originally notarized that specific asset.
+For example, say a user notarizes an asset when they had a trust [level](#Levels) of 2, but they later upgraded their trust [level](#Levels) to 3.
+When that asset is authenticated, it would return metadata saying the notarizing user had a trust [level](#Levels) of 2, even after the user upgraded their trust [level](#Levels).
+This is why you want to verify your identity at the highest trust [level](#Levels) before you start notarizing assets.

+**Part 2 of Notarization - Testifying to an Asset’s Trustworthiness**

-Notarization is the process initiated by a user (*the signer*), usually by running one of the following commands on an asset:
+CodeNotary allows users to independently testify to an asset’s trust [status](#Statuses) and immutably store their attestation on the blockchain through the notarization process.
+The notary process is initiated by a user (the signer) and executed by running the command:

-- `vcn notarize` to notarize an asset so its [status](#Statuses) equals **TRUSTED**
+- `vcn notarize` which sets the asset’s [status](#Statuses) equal to **TRUSTED**

-- `vcn untrust` to notarize an asset so its [status](#Statuses) equals **UNTRUSTED**
-- `vcn unsupport` to notarize an asset so its [status](#Statuses) equals **UNSUPPORTED**
+(Subsequent changes in status are revocations of trust.
+See the section below on Revocation for more information.)

+**Part 3 of Notarization - Creating Asset Metadata and Recording it on the Blockchain**

-When the process starts, a fingerprint (the digest or simply *the hash*) is derived from the block of digital data (*the asset*) given as an input by using the [SHA-256](https://en.wikipedia.org/wiki/SHA-2) hashing function.
+When the signer initiates the notarization process, their block of digital data (*the asset*) is input into a [SHA-256](https://en.wikipedia.org/wiki/SHA-2) hashing function in order to produce their asset’s unique digital fingerprint.
+(The digital fingerprint is also known as the digest or simply *the hash*.)

-The hash (not the asset itself, which is never uploaded to nor shared with CodeNotary) alongside with the desired [status](#Statuses) is then cryptographically signed by using the the user's secret and stored on the [ZTC](https://zerotrustconsortium.org/) blockchain.
-There it remains forever and can never be changed, so it can be used to check the asset authenticity (i.e. invoking `vcn authenticate`) at any point in the future.
+Then, the hash (not the asset itself, which is never uploaded to nor shared with CodeNotary) along with the desired [status](#Statuses) is cryptographically signed by using the signer's Unique Secret (private key).
+Signing takes place locally on the signer’s machine.
+Once signed, this metadata (i.e. the signed hash and status) is sent to a Smart Contract on the blockchain.
+The Smart Contract then adds the signer’s trust [level](#Levels) and a timestamp to the already existing metadata.

-In the end, the output of notarization process is a new blockchain entry with the hash bound to the following attributes:
+In the end, the output of the notarization process is a new entry on the [ZTC](https://zerotrustconsortium.org/) blockchain, where it remains forever and can never be changed.
+The entry contains the asset’s signed hash, signed [status](#Statuses), [level](#Levels), and timestamp, which are all bound together.
+Attribute mapping and descriptions are below:

 Field | Label | Description
 ------------ | ------------- | -------------
-`Owner` | **Key** | The public address derived from the user's secret, also known as the signer's key.
+`Owner` | **SignerID** | The public address derived from the user's Unique Secret.
 `Level` | **Level** | The signer's [level](#Levels) at the time when the notarization was made.
+It indicates how the signer verified their identity.
 `Status` | **Status** | The asset's [status](#Statuses) chosen by the signer at the time when the notarization was made.
 `Timestamp` | **Date** | The date and time of the notarization.
 > *Field*s are names used to map [the data stored onto the blockchain](https://github.com/vchain-us/vcn/blob/0.5.0/pkg/api/verify.go#L26), *Label*s are used by `vcn` when printing results.

+# Revocation

+Revocation is the process of removing an asset’s trust by changing its [status](#Statuses).
+Each change in [status](#Statuses) is an additional blockchain entry and includes the same fields of metadata as notarization does.
+Trust revocation can made by running the commands:

+- `vcn untrust` to set an asset's [status](#Statuses) to equal **UNTRUSTED**
+- `vcn unsupport` to set an asset's [status](#Statuses) to equal **UNSUPPORTED**

-## Authentication
+# Authentication

 Authentication is the process of confirming an asset's [status](#Statuses) that is recorded on the blockchain.
-This is usually done by running `vcn authenticate` against the asset.
+This is usually done by running `vcn authenticate` against an asset.

 Given an asset as an input, the hash is computed in the same way it is in the notarization process.
-Then, if any blockchain entry matches the newly calculated hash , the matching result [status](#Statuses) is returned (the authentication).
-Otherwise the returned result  [status](#Statuses) equals **UNKNOWN**.
+If any blockchain entry has a hash that matches the local asset’s newly calculated hash, then the matching result [status](#Statuses) is returned (the authentication) along with the metadata that’s bound to the matching hash.
+Otherwise, the returned result status equals **UNKNOWN**.

-> By default, `vcn` tries to retrieve the last entry matching the current user (if logged in), if not found the last entry with highest [level](#Levels) is returned instead.
-Alternatively, it is also possible to retrive the authentication matching a specific signer (an user or an organization).
+Authentication is always free and can be performed by anyone, anywhere, at any time, regardless of organizational affiliation or customer freemium status.

-# Authentication of Co-notarized Assets
+## Authentication of Co-notarized Assets

-`vcn` allows multiple users to notarize the same asset.
+CodeNotary's `vcn` application allows multiple users to notarize the same asset.
 The act is known as co-notarization.
-By default, when running vcn authenticate,a user’s last blockchain entry for the asset will be returned to them when logged in, regardless if the asset was co-notarized.
+By default, when running the command `vcn authenticate`, a user’s last blockchain entry for the asset will be returned to them when they are logged in, regardless if the asset was co-notarized.
 However, all other users will be returned the last blockchain entry made by the user with the highest trust level.

 Alternatively, it is also possible to retrieve the authentication matching a specific signer (a user or an organization) using the flag --key.